Hallvaeb/masterthesis/Other/notes.md

 % "{Cynthia Dwork and McSherry, Frank and Nissim, Kobbi and Smith, Adam}", Funket fint når endret til: author={Cynthia Dwork and Frank McSherry and Kobbi Nissim and Adam D. Smith},

+spm: skal man ha med vurderinger sånn som time to label?
+JEg har noen tall.. .men usikker på om det er relevant å nevne hva jeg har brukt av tid på de ulike stegene.
+KAnskje oppsummere på slutten hva jeg tenker tiden har gått til?
+context: Time to label varied greatly.
+For instance, the 466 images of the 3rd iteration image-capturing session had detections in all but 10 images, making it much faster to verify the images.
+This was done in 3 hours, from raw images to having deleted unwanted images, set bounding boxes for the false negatives, and deleted the false positives.
+The 1st iteration images, however, took a great deal longer.